matthiasnagel/workflow/PAPER.md

 * That's pretty much it - you can go ahead and create a view for this model following the [instructions](http://laravel.com/docs/quick).

+***

+# TDD and PHP Unit

-## Get the ExampleTest running
+## Get laravel's ExampleTest running:
 * A simple `composer update` fixed the dependency problems for me.

 **Note**: Just **do not** try to get the unit tests running within your IDE, Laravel unit tests are meant to be run in shell only.

-## Writing first functionality and unit tests
+## Writing first test and functionality:

 ### Vocab Provider
 * What we wanna do is to insert and read vocab records from the db.
-This is easy using the eloquent ORM:
+This is easy using laraven's **eloquent object relation mapping**:

 ```
 class VocabProvider extends BaseController {